scratcharchive/spikeforest-docs/docs/index.md

 The complete analysis includes preparing recordings, summarizing recordings, browsing recordings, running spike sorting, browsing sorting results, and aggregating sorting results.

+All the actual processing of batches is handled in this repository: [spikeforest_batch_run](https://github.com/magland/spikeforest_batch_run)

 ## Assemble data for website

 After processing, the data for the website is assembled using the following notebook: